 A hotel on the top of Mayo Clinic's Gonda Building.
 In September, 2018, Mayo Clinic and Pontiac Land Group announced plans for an 11-floor expansion of the Gonda Building on Mayo Clinic's downtown Rochester campus.
 The 11-floor expansion will include four floors of new clinical space and seven floors for a premier hotel.
 Mayo Clinic and Pontiac Land Group will jointly own the hotel, which will be operated by a major hotel group to be announced at a later date.
 Preliminary plans are for construction to begin by the end of 2019 or early 2020, with the project being completed by the end of 2022.

 A Civic on First hotel project.
-Construction is expected to begin in 2018 on a unique, extended stay 260-room hotel project with 284 parking spaces and retail components.
-The 12-story hotel will be located on the previous site of the American Legion at First Ave.
-NW and Civic Center Drive and is expected to open in June, 2019.
+Construction is expected to begin in 2019 on a unique, extended stay 172-room hotel project with parking spaces and retail components.
+The 8-story hotel is expected to carry the Hyatt House brand and will be located on the previous site of the American Legion at First Ave.
+NW and Civic Center Drive.

 A new Hotel Indigo in the current location of the downtown Holiday Inn on South Broadway.
 The 173-room Holiday Inn was recently purchased and the new owners plan an extensive renovation of the establishment into a modern, high-end boutique hotel.
 The Holiday Inn ceased operations and renovations began in September, 2018.
 The new hotel is expected to be complete in 2019.